Coach Kerri Jacklets announced the hiring on July 11.

 During the 2011 season, the Friars earned a berth to the BIG EAST Championship quarterfinals where they were edged by Notre Dame.
 Justine Stratton was named to the All-Tournament Team and Jen Abrams earned Capital One Academic All-District honors.
 In addition, the Friars set single-season school records with 58 home runs and 140 walks.

+In 2010, the Friars recorded 10 BIG EAST wins, the most in league action since 2006.
+Jacklets had three players named to the All-BIG EAST Third team as Christy Becker, Justine Stratton and Michelle Huber earned the honor.
 The Friars also excelled in the classroom in 2010, and were No. 23 by the Girls Got Game/National Fastpitch Coaches Association All-Academic Rankings, which was based on a collective grade point average.
 Nine players were recognized individually for having at least a 3.50 GPA.
 The team also led the PC Athletic Department and BIG EAST Conference with the highest GPA.
 Katelyn Revens was the first member of the softball team to be honored as the BIG EAST Institutional Female Scholar Athlete of the Year.

 In 2009, the Friars finished in the top five in the BIG EAST in batting average, slugging percentage, hits, doubles, triples, home runs and total bases.
 In addition, the Friars played against eight ranked teams and defeated No. 21 Fresno State.
 Jacklets had two players named to All-BIG EAST Teams as Mary Rose Sheehy earned first team honors, while Jenna Garcia garnered second team accolades.
 In addition, Sheehy was named to the NFCA All-Region Team.